OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Kayfabe.md

 In pro wrestling, [Kayfabe](https://en.wikipedia.org/wiki/Kayfabe) is the shared fiction that what's happening in the ring is real.
-(If this is your first notice that this action tktk is real, my apologies.)
+(If this is your first notice that pro wrestling isn't real, my apologies.)

 As pro wrestling has grown and matured — a word I will use with tongue planted firmly in cheek — it has also gone meta, spilling out of the ring into our everyday world, spawning a durable, popular soap opera with villains and heroes, plot twists, betrayals and more.
 It's all kayfabe.